 Protect from pests: Most garden insects aren’t a problem over the winter; however, furry pests are still in search of food — especially now that other food sources have dwindled.
 Damage done by rabbits, mice and voles will be seen on branches and stems close to the ground or snow level, while damage from deer will be seen from the top down.
 There are various ways to protect your plants, either with physical barriers such as fencing, netting, wire mesh or burlap wraps; or with strong-smelling liquid repellents, blood meal or fish emulsion.
 Repellents will need to be reapplied occasionally to be most effective.
 See more on how to protect your garden from deer and squirrels.

-Learn something new: Check local garden centers for workshops, register for a course from your local college or take an online class or a workshop through a local botanical garden.
-For serious gardeners who are looking to give back to their community, becoming a master gardener can be an option.
-Join a local garden club — or start one!
+Learn something new: Sign up for an online class or a workshop through a local botanical garden.
+For serious gardeners who are looking to give back to their community, becoming a master gardener can be an option (many programs are available online).

 Catch up on reading: It’s the perfect time to cozy up with some hot chocolate and a great gardening book or magazine.
 Keep a pen and notebook handy to take notes and make plans for spring.
 Here are a few of our favorite book recommendations.